Core rule

 leader discovery.
 When a client needs to discover the leader, it can try talking

 to any Raft node.
-If its call fails with NotLeaderException
+If its call fails with NotLeaderException, the client can

 check if the exception points the current leader Raft endpoint via